ast-types

 defined.
 Given a plain AST node, it is not possible to traverse the tree up.

-Given a path object however, the parent can be traversed to via path.parent
+Given a path object however, the parent can be traversed to via path.parent.

-object passed to visitor methods is a wrapper around an AST
+The NodePath object passed to visitor methods is a wrapper around an AST

 node, and it serves to provide access to the chain of ancestor objects